The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 ## 9. Dictonaries
 In GDScript, dictionary is a element type compound by **key** and **value** fields.
 Like maps in Java or objects in JS<br>
-Ara so useful to store many data with indexes in the script.<br>
+Dictionaries are so useful to store many data with indexes in the script.<br>
 The keyword **{}** are used to define dictionaries.<br>
 ```gdscript
 var my_dictonary : = {key : value, key : value}